justintanner/universal-emacs-keybindings/README.md

 ### Namespaces

-Namespaces are used inside `keys` send different keys to different appps.
+Namespaces are used inside `keys` send different keys to different apps.

-`globalEmacs` sends Emacs like keybinding to all non-Emacs apps `globalOverride` overrides Emacs and all apps `appName/execName` sends app specific overrides
+`globalEmacs` sends Emacs like keybindings to all non-Emacs apps `globalOverride` overrides Emacs and all apps `appName/execName` sends app specific overrides

 ### The `keys` syntax and mark sentivitiy

-Keybindings are structure with the following pattern:
+Keybindings are structured in the following pattern:

 1. Namespace
 2. Source modifier keys such as `ctrl, alt, alt+shift, ...`